Iron Cross

 King Frederick William III of Prussia established the Iron Cross award on 17 March 1813 during the Napoleonic Wars (EK 1813).
 The award was backdated to the birthday (10 March) of his late wife, Queen Louise, who was the first person to receive it (posthumously).
 The Iron Cross was also awarded during the Franco-Prussian War (EK 1870), World War I (EK 1914), and World War II (EK 1939).
 During World War II, the Nazi regime made their own version by superimposing a swastika on the medal.
 The Iron Cross was usually a military decoration only, though some were awarded to civilians for performing military roles, including Hanna Reitsch and Melitta Schenk Gräfin von Stauffenberg for being civilian test pilots during World War II.

-Since the late 20th century, the symbol has also been adopted into outlaw motorcycle subculture and heavy metal fashion.
+Since the late 20th century, the symbol has also been adopted into the outlaw motorcycle subculture and heavy metal fashion.

 Black Cross emblem

 The Black Cross (Schwarzes Kreuz) is the emblem used by the Prussian Army and Germany's army from 1871 to the present.
 It was designed on the occasion of the German Campaign of 1813, when Friedrich Wilhelm III of Prussia commissioned the Iron Cross as the first military decoration open to all ranks, including enlisted men.
 From this time, the Black Cross was featured on the Prussian war flag alongside the Black Eagle.
 It was designed by neoclassical architect Karl Friedrich Schinkel, based on Friedrich Wilhelm III.
 The design is ultimately derivative of the black cross used by the Teutonic Order.
 This heraldic cross took various forms throughout the order's history, including a Latin cross, a cross potent, cross fleury, and occasionally also a cross pattée.

 When the Quadriga of the Goddess of Peace was retrieved from Paris at Napoleon's fall, it was re-established atop Berlin's Brandenburg Gate.
 An Iron Cross was inserted into Peace's laurel wreath, making her into a Goddess of Victory.
 In 1821 Schinkel crowned the top of his design of the National Monument for the Liberation Wars with an Iron Cross, becoming name-giving as Kreuzberg (cross mountain) for the hill it stands on and, 100 years later, for the homonymous quarter adjacent to it.